 4. Mentor, model, teach and reward ‘Lateral Management’.

 When appointing managers for the first time, it’s easy to emphasize the ‘vertical’ aspect of their new responsibilities – managing their direct reports.

 After all, that’s the reason you’re appointing them in the first place, to manage others.

-Problem is, that’s not where the main threat to the organization lies – it lies in the new managers failing to work well together, horizontally.
+Problem is, that’s not where the main threat to the organization lies – it lies in the new managers failing to work well together, laterally.

 5. Recognize that it’s your job to mold the new managers into a team.

 Implicit in the act of appointing new managers is a fundamental shift in your own job description.

 As their leader, your primary deliverable is not to oversee each individual manager’s activities (although that’s an important secondary goal), but rather to mold the new team into just that – a cohesive team.